Bag Film Breakup of Droplets in Uniform Airflows: Formulation and methodology

 where $f$ is the VOF function that distinguishes the liquid and gaseous phases, taking the value of 1 and 0 in the former and latter respectively.
 For modelling of surface tension effects, \(\delta_s \bm{n}\) in Equation \eqref{for:momentum} is approximated as the gradient of the VOF function \(\nabla f\) using an adaptation of Brackbill's method \citep{brackbill1992continuum, popinet2009accurate}, and the curvature \(\kappa\) is calculated by taking the finite-difference discretisation of the derivatives of interface height functions \citep{popinet2009accurate}.
 The quad/octree-based AMR scheme based on the estimation of local discretisation errors of the VOF function gradient $\nabla f$ and flow velocity $\boldsymbol{u}$ is adopted so as to reduce the computational cost at high resolution levels $L$, which is defined using the minimum grid size,

+As $\Delta$ is the smallest length scale at which necks of thinning filaments can be represented, $L$ sets the length scale at which liquid filament breakup occurs.

 In the bag breakup regime, the onset of fragmentation is preceded by the inflation of bag structure whose thickness reduces considerably over time.
 While the mechanism responsible for the puncture of the bag film has been extensively discussed \citep{lhuissier2012bursting, chirco2021manifold, kant2022bags}, in VOF simulations this is initiated when the local thickness of the bag decreases to the finest grid size \citep{ling2017spray}, causing the initiation time of breakup and the size of the finest fragments to be grid-dependent.
 To circumvent this unphysical and numerically uncontrolled phenomenon, we adopt the manifold death (MD) algorithm recently developed by \cite{chirco2021manifold}, which artificially perforates thin films once their thickness decreases to a prescribed critical value independent of the grid size.
-This enables grid convergence to be reached in the fragment size distributions and related quantities \cite{chirco2021manifold}.
-This is realised in the Basilisk framework by first computing quadratic moments of the VOF colour function $f$ on grid cells with a given signature level $L_{\rm sig} \leq L$.
+This enables grid convergence to be reached in the fragment size distributions and related quantities \citep{chirco2021manifold}.
+This is realised in the Basilisk framework by first computing quadratic moments of the VOF colour function $f$ on grid cells with a given signature level $L_{\rm sig} \leq L$, which defines the critical thickness $h_c \equiv 3D/2^{L_{\rm sig}}$, the smallest length scale at which liquid films can be presented as below it they will be artificially perforated by the MD algorithm.
 The signs of the computed quadratic moments indicate the local shape of the interface.
-If a film with thickness not larger than $h_c \equiv 3D/2^{L_{\rm sig}}$ is detected, the algorithm randomly creates cubic cavities on the ligament by directly setting the value of $f$ to that of the other phase with a probability $p_{\rm perf}$.
+If a film with thickness not larger than $h_c$ is detected, the algorithm randomly creates cubic cavities on the ligament by directly setting the value of $f$ to that of the other phase with a probability $p_{\rm perf}$.
 While the total fluid mass is changed when holes are created on thin films, the MD algorithm is able to minimise this side effect by creating cavities with minimum sizes that allow for Taylor-Culick expansion, and limiting the maximum number of holes perforated at every iteration.
 Further discussion, and details of the parameters used for the MD algorithm in our study are supplied in \S\ref{subsec:grid-conv}.